How We Treat Thrombosis

 - Avoid standing or sitting in the same position for long periods of time.

-- Avoid estrogen-containing birth control or hormone replacement therapy if you have a personal or family history of clots, and consult a physician.
+- Avoid estrogen-containing birth control or hormone replacement therapy if there is a personal or family history of clots, and consult a physician.

-- Exercise regularly (walking, jogging, swimming, etc.) and keep your weight at a normal level.
+- Exercise regularly (walking, jogging, swimming, etc.) and maintain a healthy, normal weight.